Presidency of Chester A. Arthur: Greely polar expedition rescue (1884)

-On September 1, 1883, with no relief in sight, Greely and his party left the safety of Fort Conger on small boats, over rough ice-capped waters, and made a permanent base, Camp Clay, at Cape Sabine, on Pim Island, off the eastern shores of the Johan Peninsula, Ellesmere Island, where rations had been placed by the British a few years earlier.
-However, an attempt by two of Greely's men failed to retrieve the vital food cache over a long distance.
-Without food or game, the men began to slowly starve to death.
-On December 17, 1883, President Arthur established a joint Army-Navy commission to make recommendations to Secretary of War Lincoln and Secretary of Navy Chandler on how to rescue the Greely party.
+The US Signal Corps Greely scientific polar expedition was stationed on Ellesmere Island in Northern Canada in 1881.
+Scheduled resupply ships were unable to reach the expedition in the summers of 1882 and 1883 due to sea ice, and the expedition was believed to be in a dire situation.
+On December 17, 1883, President Arthur established a joint Army–Navy commission to make recommendations to Secretary of War Lincoln and Secretary of Navy Chandler on how to rescue the Greely party.
 The commission's findings were approved by Congress on February 13, 1884.
-Secretary Lincoln actively cooperated with Secretary Chandler.
-Chandler was determined to accomplish a successful rescue of Greely and to restore the honor of the U.S. Navy.
-Chandler assigned Commander Winfield Schley to command the 1884 Greely Relief Mission.
-Chandler spared no expense in the rescue effort and had purchased one of the finest sealers afloat, the USS Bear, from Scottish owner Walter Grieve, for $100,000.
-This was done prior to the passage of the Greely relief bill signed into law by Arthur.
+Lincoln actively cooperated with Chandler, who assigned Commander Winfield Schley to command the 1884 Greely Relief Mission.
+Chandler spared no expense in the rescue effort and had purchased one of the finest sealers afloat, the USS Bear, from Scottish owner Walter Grieve, for $100,000, prior to the passage of the Greely relief bill.